-A colleague has gathered a huge number of patients that he has treated with the other form, T3.
-He is carefully analyzed the results achieved with this approach, and published them a well respected psychiatric journal (Journal of Affective Disorders).Kelly He probably has one of the largest patient samples studied with this approach.
+However, a remarkable pioneer, Dr. Tammas Kelly, in Colorado, has gathered a huge number of patients that he has treated with the other form, T3.
+He is carefully analyzed the results achieved with this approach, and published them a well respected psychiatric journal (Journal of Affective Disorders).Kelly He clearly has one of the largest patient samples ever studied with this approach.

 While I have generally used T4, following the UCLA approach, Dr. Kelly is strongly in favor of T3.
 There has never been a direct comparison of the 2 approaches.
 T3 has some significant advantages.
 Indeed, a recent large federally funded study found T3 better than lithium for treatment-resistant major depression: same degree of benefit, with less side effects and need to discontinue on that basis.STAR*D

 So, which one to use? at this point, it’s rather a toss-up.
 If you saw Dr. Kelly, he’d give you T3.
 If you saw me, I’d give you T4, because that’s the one I have more experience with.